Non-symplectic involutions of irreducible symplectic manifolds of K3^[n]-type: Introduction

 \begin{enumerate} \item The deformation type of a pair $(S,i)$ is determined by the invariant sublattice of the induced isometry $i^*:H^2(S,\Z)\to H^2(S,\Z)$. \cite{nikulin2} \item For a given isometry class of an invariant sublattice $M\subset L_{K3}$, the corresponding moduli space is a Zariski-open subset of an arithmetic quotient $\Omega_{M^\perp}/\Gamma_\Mp$ of a bounded symmetric domain, and in particular a quasi-projective variety. \cite{yoshikawa} \end{enumerate}

 Irreducible symplectic manifolds are higher-dimensional analogues of K3 surfaces, and their automorphisms have been studied in recent years by several authors.

-Boissi\`ere--Nieper-Wißkirchen--Sarti \cite{boissiereniepersarti} and Oguisi--Schröer \cite{oguisoschroer} gave examples of non-symplectic automorphisms without fixed points, and hence of higher-dimensional analogues of Enriques surfaces.
+Boissi\`ere--Nieper-Wißkirchen--Sarti \cite{boissiereniepersarti} and Oguiso--Schröer \cite{oguisoschroer} gave examples of non-symplectic automorphisms without fixed points, and hence of higher-dimensional analogues of Enriques surfaces.
 Classification results have been obtained in particular for manifolds of \kn-type, which are $2n$-dimensional irreducible symplectic manifolds deformation equivalent to the Hilbert scheme of $n$ points on a K3 surface.
 Hoehn and Mason \cite{mason} generalized Mukai's results on finite symplectic automorphism groups to the $K3^{[2]}$-case, and Mongardi \cite{mongardisymplectic} classified the deformation types of $K3^{[2]}$-type manifolds with symplectic prime order automorphisms.
-A classifcation of the invariant lattices of non-symplectic prime order automorphisms in the $K3^{[2]}$-case has been given by Boissi\`ere, Camere, and Sarti \cite{boissierecameresarti}.
+A classification of the invariant lattices of non-symplectic prime order automorphisms in the $K3^{[2]}$-case has been given by Boissi\`ere, Camere, and Sarti \cite{boissierecameresarti}.
 Beauville \cite{beauvilleinv} started the systematic study of non-symplectic involutions of \kn-type manifolds and gave a description of their fixed loci.
 In the case $n=2$, Mongardi and Wandel \cite{mongardiwandel} constructed examples realizing almost every possible invariant lattice.

 In this paper we will in particular consider the moduli problem for irreducible symplectic manifolds of \kn-type with non-symplectic involutions.
-As in the K3 case, the key tool will be the Global Torelli Theorem, which has recently been generalized by Verbitsky to irreducible symplectic manifolds.
+As in the K3 case, the key tool will be the Global Torelli theorem, which has recently been generalized by Verbitsky to irreducible symplectic manifolds, see \cite{verbitskytorelli}, \cite{markmansurvey}.
 We will see, however, that in general neither of the statements (i) and (ii) above remains true for \kn-type manifolds.
 The reason is that, unlike K3 surfaces, higher-dimensional irreducible symplectic manifolds can possess several birational models.

-Markman showed that the different birational models of an irreducible symplectic manifold $X$ correspond to a chamber decomposition of the positive cone of $X$, which by recent results of Amerik and Verbitsky is defined by hyperplanes orthogonal to a certain deformation invariant set of divisors classes $\Delta(X)\subset H^{1,1}(X,\Z)$.
+Markman \cite[\S 5]{markmansurvey} showed that the different birational models of an irreducible symplectic manifold $X$ correspond to a chamber decomposition of the positive cone of $X$, which by recent results of Amerik and Verbitsky \cite{amerikverbitskyrational} is defined by hyperplanes orthogonal to a certain deformation invariant set of divisor classes $\Delta(X)\subset H^{1,1}(X,\Z)$ (the definition will be given in Subsection \ref{subsec:ktchambers}).